Mishra173/HR-Analytics-Employee-Attrition-and-Workforce-Analysis/README.md

   - Attrition by Department
   - Attrition by Salary Slab
   - Attrition by Overtime
-  - Attrition by Experience Level
+  - Attrition by Experience Group
 - Generated SQL-based insights and business recommendations

  ### 3. Dashboard Development (Power BI)